Diane Chamberlain on books and writing

 I’m actually IN my dream book club.
 I live in a relatively small neighborhood and nearly all the women—about forty of us—belong to the book club.
 Our backgrounds are diverse which makes for wonderful and educational discussions of the books we read and meeting once a month draws us together.

-Diane Chamberlain's new book, The Stolen Marriage, is published in paperback on 11th January 2018.
+Diane Chamberlain's new book, The Stolen Marriage, is published in paperback and ebook now.